navarrew/strain-comp/docs/COGadd_instructions.md

 ## Setting up the environment for COGadd.py. ##

+This script uses standard Python libraries.
+Setting up a new environment should be simple typing:

 ## Files you will need to provide. ##
 The only file you need to provide that isn't already in place after running the first five scripts in the pipeline is a table of metadata for each COG ID.
 This table is called **'cog-20.def.tab'**.
 We provide a recent version of the table in this repository under the 'sample data' folder.

-The file can also be found here [https://ftp.ncbi.nih.gov/pub/COG/COG2020/data/cog-20.def.tab](https://ftp.ncbi.nih.gov/pub/COG/COG2020/data/cog-20.def.tab)
+The cog-20.def.tab file can also be found here [https://ftp.ncbi.nih.gov/pub/COG/COG2020/data/cog-20.def.tab](https://ftp.ncbi.nih.gov/pub/COG/COG2020/data/cog-20.def.tab)

+## How the script operates. ##
-The 8_COGadd.py script, when run from project directory, will first grab protein sequence data from the mmseq2 output file called 'cluster_representative_sequences.faa'.
-It can be found in the data/mmseq-output/ directory after you run the 3_mmseqcluster.py script.
+The 8_COGadd.py script, when run from project directory, will invoke deepnog with the parameters you include.

+First the script will tell deepnog to grab protein sequence data from the mmseq2 output file called 'data/mmseq-output/cluster_representative_sequences.faa' that was created when you ran the 3_mmseqcluster.py script.

-After assigning each protein a COG ID it will output this data to a table now located in the data/COG/ directory that it creates.
+After assigning each protein cluster a COG ID it will output this data to a table (**deepnog_output.tab**) located in the data/COG/ directory that it creates along the way.

-Then the script will link metatdata for each COG from the **cog-20.def.tab** table.
+Then the script will link metatdata for each COG from the **cog-20.def.tab** table and put it together with the deepnog_output.tab table to make a new table called data/COG/**COG_annotations.tab**.

-Finally it will use the Cluster ID/COG ID associations to weave the metadata for each COG into several new columns on the cluster_table.tab file.
+As a last step it will merge the **data/COG/COG_annotations.tab** file and the **tables/cluster_table.tab** file.

-A new file will be made called **cluster_table_COG.tab**.
+A new file will be made called **tables/cluster_table_COG.tab**.